New Feature 🥳: Product Roadmaps

 Internal alignment.
 When you clearly communicate what you’re planning to build, the rest of your team can more effectively collaborate.
 Sales knows what to sell, Marketing knows what content to push out, Dev knows what they’re going to have to build, CS knows what they can tell customers is coming, and Support knows what help they might have to give.
 Having a clear product vision helps keep everyone pulling in the same direction.

 Context.
 Savio’s is one of the only roadmaps that clearly displays feedback data.
-Each card on your Roadmap has revenue and qualitative customer insights available in a single click.
+We call it an “evidence-based roadmap” because each card on your Roadmap has revenue and qualitative customer insights available in a single click.
 That helps your execs, team, and customers understand why you’re prioritizing the features you are.

 Customer loyalty.
 Sharing product roadmaps with your current customers helps them see that you are listening to their feedback.
 If they can see that a feature they want is in the pipeline, it might help prevent churn.
 And if a prospect can see that the roadmap has features they want, they might be more likely to buy.